 “What is money?
 Put simply,” reasoned Diane Morgan’s comic creation, Philomena Cunk, “money is the best way we have of telling how much money you’ve got”.
 This works as comedy because it sounds absurd, and it is.
 But it’s also more-or-less the premise on which much Western thinking about money and its social function has been based for the past two centuries.

-Among social historians, money is an oddly overlooked subject.
+Among modern social historians, money is an oddly overlooked subject.
 That may sound like nonsense.
 After all, economies are fundamental to the political histories of nations and the social histories of families, while the history of consumption has been a notable area of insightful study in recent years.
 The focus, however, is rarely on the act of payment itself – on money as a social technology.

 This is despite a healthy literature on business culture in the past, in which paying as promised was important for merchants in building trust; and another emerging on the sale of slaves, bound up uncomfortably with calculations of human worth and utility.
 But these are isolated examples of historical awareness that the act of handing over money is rarely, if ever, a value-neutral act; even though the ubiquity of payment in modern life renders this a reality hidden in plain sight.